FAQ Contents:

 Chinese:

-root-word structure; grammar simplicity; mid-dot words; elimination of
+root-word structure; grammar simplicity; mid-dot words; some vocabulary

 (ta, chun, Taiyang, Yueliang, etc.)